school-of-data/GIS-curriculum/south-africa/module8/module8.md

 Figure 8.21 - Running GroupStats on the building layer.

 Looking at the result, we can extract important insights regarding our data.
-For example, for residential purposes in the Pampanga province, we have 3270 buildings with a total surface area built of 405937 square meters, approx. 40 hectares.
+For example, for residential purposes in Gauteng, we have 3270 buildings with a total surface area built of 405937 square meters, approx. 40 hectares.
 We also find out that the largest has 1474 square meters as the smallest has 10 square meters.
 And one can continue the analysis for further valuable information.

 Another interesting analysis can be run on the roads vector layer.
 Figure 8.22 shows how to calculate the lengths of roads categorised by type of road (primary, residential, motorway etc.) and maximum speed allowed.